 More than half of an egg is composed of water, but eggs also contain a lot more.
 Eggs boast four grams per serving – or about 20 percent – which translates to 200 milligrams for the whole thing (3)!
 That means your morning omelet will provide you with 40 percent of your daily allowance without you even realizing it.

-And don’t worry too much about cholesterol; there is no evidence proving otherwise.
-In fact, research has shown that when people eat two eggs every day (including their yolks) they see a dramatic decrease in heart disease and diabetes risk factors as well as lower LDL “bad” cholesterol levels compared to those who don’t (3).
+And don’t worry too much about cholesterol; there is now evidence that for most people, dietary cholesterol has a much smaller impact on blood lipids than does the overall mix of fats in the diet (3).
+In fact, research has shown that when people eat two eggs every day (including their yolks) they see a dramatic decrease in heart disease and diabetes risk factors as well as lower LDL “bad” cholesterol levels compared to those who don’t.

-In addition, eggs also contain vitamin D and selenium, which are important nutrients for the thyroid gland; omega-three fatty acids that aid in brain development; lutein, an antioxidant known to reduce macular degeneration (AMD) and cataract risk; choline – a nutrient essential to fetal tissue growth during pregnancy as well as cell division after birth; riboflavin – or B-12 – which is needed for red blood cells production and helps maintain healthy nerve function (3).
+In addition, eggs also contain vitamin D and selenium, which are important nutrients for the thyroid gland; omega-three fatty acids that aid in brain development; lutein, an antioxidant known to reduce macular degeneration (AMD) and cataract risk; choline – a nutrient essential to fetal tissue growth during pregnancy as well as cell division after birth; and vitamin B-12 – which is needed for red blood cells production and helps maintain healthy nerve function (3).

 Lean and toned up body isn’t just a far-fetched fantasy.
 Check out the BetterMe app and watch it propel your weight loss journey into high gear!